 The actual turnout time is dependent upon weather conditions.
 Spring flooded or muddy fields are not appropriate for grazing.
-In Wisconsin the turnout time may vary from late March to late May.
-Until then sheep, goats and their shepherds have to patiently wait for the grass to grow.
+In Wisconsin, the turnout time may vary from late March to late May.
+Until then lambs, goats, and their shepherds have to patiently wait for the grass to grow.

 There are few things more beautiful or fun to watch than ewes with lambs entering a fresh grass pasture for the first time in the season.
 There is much bleating and calling to each other and to their lambs to “keep up”, “don’t dawdle”, “get through that gate”, “where is my second lamb…”

-Corn is really type of grass–very tall grass—but grass.
+Corn is a type of grass–very tall grass—but grass.

-Grazing a corn field can be an option even for grass-fed sheep.
-If you notice in the pictures, this is very young stalks without tassels.
+In the picture to the right, there are very young stalks without tassels.
 Grazing before the tasseling means there is no corn kernels—no ears—no grain.

 We also plant acres of turnips and other brassicas.
-Our lambs love turnips and they are a great food for growing lambs even after the first snow storms.
+Our grass fed lamb and goats love turnips and they are a great food for growing lambs even after the first snowstorms.
 Both ewes and lambs do a great job of harvesting turnips.
 They start with the greens.
-If managed so the growing tip is left on the bulb the greens will regrow for an additional harvest.
+If managed so the growing tip is left on the bulb the greens will regrow for additional harvest.
 Late in the season, after the first frost, the sugars increase in the bulb and the lambs dig them out of the ground for another harvest.
-One field of turnips usually provides 3 quality harvests for growing lambs.
+One field of turnips usually provide 3 quality harvests for growing lambs.

 Turnip greens are high in protein (up to 20%) and provide a good growing ration for lambs while the bulb is lower in protein (8-12%) but is higher in carbohydrates and provides the additional energy lambs crave when the nights turn cold in the fall and early winter.

-This means that they like to eat with their heads up, often reaching as high as they can for leaves, twigs and wooded area’s understory.
+This means that grass fed goat likes to eat with their heads up, often reaching as high as they can for leaves, twigs and wooded area’s understory.

-They prefer woods to grass pasture but will also nibble on fresh, uncontaminated grass.
-They are observed to be much fussier in what they will eat when compared to sheep or cattle—and are talented at nibbling off the most nutrient-rich parts of plants such as flowers, young twigs and new buds even to the point of nibbling around thorns.
-Poison ivy is a delicacy and the young leaves of nettles, thistles and buck thorn succumb quickly to a herd of goats.
+Goats prefer woods to grass pasture but will also nibble on fresh, uncontaminated grass.
+They are observed to be much fussier in what they will eat when compared to sheep or cattle—and are talented at nibbling off the most nutrient-rich parts of plants such as flowers, young twigs, and new buds even to the point of nibbling around thorns.
+Poison ivy is a delicacy and the young leaves of nettles, thistles, and buckthorn succumb quickly to a herd of grass fed goat.

 The goat’s digestive system does a very good job of turning browse into a nutritious feed source that is not able to be utilized efficiently by other livestock.
 Unlike native grasses, leaves and browse hold their nutritional value throughout the summer providing a consistent source of protein and carbohydrates.

-Note: Sheep, goats and cattle are called ruminants because of the function of their rumen.
+Note: Sheep, goats, and cattle are called ruminants because of the function of their rumen.
 The rumen is the first of the 4 part stomach and is where forage collects immediately after being swallowed and where it is softened by bacteria and fermentation.
-It is later chewed more It is later chewed more thoroughly and referred to as their cud.
-In this way they are able to digest tough plant material such as cellulose (the main component of plant walls) that simple stomachs, like our own, are not capable of efficiently digesting.
+It is later chewed more thoroughly and referred to as their cud.
+In this way, they are able to digest tough plant material such as cellulose (the main component of plant walls) that simple stomachs, like our own, are not capable of efficiently digesting.